Hey, can I point something out real quick here, folks?

 Fascinating.

-It's true I was not making this up.
+It's true, I was not making this up.

-Putting forth a proposal that all employers send employee paychecks to the government, after which the government would deduct what it deems as the appropriate tax, and then pay the employees by bank transfer.
+The UK's tax collection agency putting forth a proposal that all employers send employee paychecks to the government, after which the government would deduct what it deems as the appropriate tax and then pay the employees by bank transfer.

 The proposal by Her Majesty's Revenue and Customs stresses the need for employers to provide real-time information to the government so it can monitor all payments and make a better assessment of whether the correct tax is being paid.

-Currently, employers withhold tax and pay the government, providing information at the end of the year, a system known as pay as you earn.
+Currently, employers withhold tax and pay the government, providing information at the end of the year, a system known as pay-as-you-earn.

-There is no option for those employees to refuse withholding and individu individually file a tax return at the end of the year.
+There is no option for those employees to refuse withholding and individually file a tax return at the end of the year.

 If the real-time information plan works, it further proposes that employers hand over employee salaries to the government first.